Graham913/G-Hog-mapper-notebook/README.md

 <img src="images/IMG_5102.jpg" width="300">

 ### Circuit board with battery and one of the motors attached to the laser-cut chassis
 The motor is screwed into the laser-cut chassis with printed handles.
-The next step is to finish assembling the chasis, including incorporating the other motor on the other side, as well as wiring them to the pico.
+The next step is to finish assembling the chassis, including incorporating the other motor on the other side, as well as wiring them to the pico.

 <img src="images/IMG_5103.jpg" width="300">